Chen and Casorati curvature inequalities for the submanifolds of Quaternionic Kaehler manifolds endowed with Ricci quarter-symmetric metric connection: Introduction:

-\textbf{Abstract:} In this paper, the authors has established the famous geometric inequalities of Chen for submanifolds in quaternionic Kaehler manifolds.
-Other than these inequalities, generalized normalized Casorati curvature inequalities have also been derived.
-The submanifolds are characterized by Ricci Quater-symmetric metric connection.\\\\ \textbf{Keywords:} Chen Inequalities; Ricci quarter-symmetric metric connection; Casorati curvature; quaternionic Kaehler manifolds.\\\\ \textbf{AMS subject classification:} $53B05$; $53B20$; $53C40$\\\\ \textbf{Introduction:} The concept of Ricci Quater-symmetric metric connection was established by Golab$[1]$ and further developed by R.S Mishra and S.N Pandey $[2]$ and Kamilya and De $[3]$.\\ On the other hand, to provide the answers to Chern's open problem concerning the existence of minimal immersions into a Euclidean space of arbitrary dimension, Chen established the famous invariant '$\delta$' $[4]$ $[5]$.
-The equation for this invariant $\delta$ for the Riemannian manifold M is given as: \\
+To provide the answers to Chern's open problem concerning the existence of minimal immersions into a Euclidean space of arbitrary dimension, Chen established the famous invariant $'\delta'$ $[1]$ $[2]$.
+The equation involving this invariant $'\delta'$ for the Riemannian manifold, M is given as:\\

-Here,$\tau (p)$ is the scalar curvature of M and K(p) is the sectional curvature.\\ The inequality established by Chen$[5]$ for this $\delta $ for any Riemannian manifold M is given as:
+Here, $'\tau (p)'$ is the scalar curvature of M and $'K(p)'$ is the sectional curvature.\\ The inequality for the same $'\delta'$ for any Riemannian manifold, M is given as [2]: